 Nutrition Related Diseases

 The focus will be on non-communicable diseases in adults and the effect of diet/nutrient intake on these.
-Main topics are: Malnutrition (obesity and undernutrition); metabolic syndrome; diabetes; cardiovascular diseases; food allergies, food intolerance, osteoporosis and cancer.
+Main topics are: inflammation; obesity; undernutrition; metabolic syndrome; diabetes; cardiovascular diseases; osteoporosis and cancer.

 MSc Programme in Human Nutrition